Sweet Addiction Propensity

 The reason some people genuinely don’t crave dessert and others fight it nightly isn’t discipline.
 It’s the bitter brake — present or absent — and what the brain reaches for to compensate.

 Sweet Addiction Propensity is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the appetite and eating behaviors spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the appetite and eating behaviors spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →